 Even outside the sober living environment, Design for Recovery works to make sure that residents are developing important relationships to facilitate their long term recovery.

 At daily 12-step meetings, Design for Recovery residents build friendships and connections to people throughout the Los Angeles recovery community.
 Many take on sponsors, or more experienced sober individuals who have finished working through the 12-steps, who help them navigate the difficult terrain of early sobriety.
 These relationships, like the relationships residents make inside their sober living home, will continue to be an invaluable resource even years after graduating from Design for Recovery.

-As time passes and an individual gets surer footing in their sobriety, many young men are shocked to find themselves becoming leaders and mentors to others.
+As time passes and an individual gets surer footing in their sobriety, many young men are shocked to find themselves becoming a leader and a sober mentor to others.
 This is perhaps the greatest gift of sobriety.
 Only months after arriving at Design for Recovery broken, despondent, and hopeless, it can be quite rewarding to find that new residents are approaching you because they want what you have.
 Happiness is often intangible, and early sobriety is full of ups and downs, but when someone is suffering and they look to you as an example of someone who’s made it, that is often when the realization dawns on you that you have began to overcome your addiction.